Variable-Quality/NoteFormatting/README.md

 ## How To Run

 Simply run "RUNME.bat" and a GUI should open.
 As of right now you have to open config.ini with a text editor to see what delimiters are able to be removed, but that will be changing!
 Eventually.

+## How To Use

+Instead of copy and pasting unicode characters, just put a delimiter where the unicode character should go.

+Delimiters are keywords that the program will look for and replace with the appropriate unicode symbol, according to the config.ini.
+An example will load up every time you run the program which will give you a basic example of how to use it.
+(I'll eventually make it so you're able to opt out of it being thrown up there every time)